 By using replicate IBM Z data pattern, you can replicate data in real time by capturing change log activity to drive changes in the target.
 Enable newer applications to access a broader range of data stores and access methods through replication.
-For more information about the replicate IBM Z data pattern, see:
+For more information, see: